gasarafin/smart-todo/README.md

 - List weather for tasks listed as outdoors
 - List store/location hours for tasks at external location
   - List estimated commute time from home to second location
-- Priortize tasks based on due date, potential weather, and location closing times.
+- Prioritize tasks based on due date, potential weather, and location closing times.

 ### Stretch Functionality
 - Replace 'Is it an outdoor task?' with NLP to automatically infer if task is an outdoor task.